doitian/unity-git-hooks/README.md

 To manage a Unity project, the Assets meta file should also been added to repository.
-But sometimes the meta files and the corresponding asset files and directories are inconsistent, then meta files will lead to conflicts when a team is collabarating on the same code base.
+But sometimes the meta files and the corresponding asset files and directories are inconsistent, then meta files will lead to conflicts when a team is collaborating on the same code base.

 ## Features